davespinoza/profile/README.md

 # My Profile
-This website is a showcase of my abilities as a web developer.
+This website is a showcase of my growing abilities as a web developer.